Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You may also contact them by telephone at 706-369-6000.
 The County Probation Office (misdemeanor probation) is located at 1720 Lexington Road.
 You can also contact them at 706-613-3911.

-Chronically Incarcerated Individuals: Many people who are frequently and routinely jailed for low-level criminal behavior have a mental health issue that can interfere with daily functioning.
-For example, from 2000 to 2008, one such individual who would now meet the eligibility criteria for TAC spent an average of 223 days per year in the Athens-Clarke County Jail at a cost of approximately $10,000 per year (nearly $80,000 total); also, while in jail, the individual was only able to receive basic medical care.
+Chronically Incarcerated Individuals: Data from 2010 for the U.S. Department of Housing and Urban Development show that approximately 21% of the nation's jail inmates have a recent history of a mental health condition.
+Many individuals experience frequent and routine jail stays for low-level criminal behavior caused by mental health issues that impede their daily functioning.
+From 2000 to 2008, one such individual spent an average of 223 days per year in the Athens-Clarke County Jail at a cost of approximately $10,000 per year (nearly $80,000 total).
+While in jail, the individual was only able to receive basic medical care.
+Today, this individual would be eligible for TAC participation, and would be closely supervised and receive targeted mental health treatment while living in the community.

 Individuals with Co-occurring Substance Abuse: A recent snapshot of a felony drug court indicates that as many as 40% of the participants have a diagnosable mental health condition, although most are not receiving treatment.
 Further estimates from the National GAINS Center note that as many as 72% of those diagnosed with mental illness also have a co-occurring substance abuse disorder.